In opening of Winter Olympics, chances at politicking abound

 What does, from Beijing’s perspective, is presenting an image that China has emerged as a global power whose authoritarian style of government can go head-to-head with a world dominated by the U.S. and its fellow democracies.

-“There is a strong authoritarian tilt among the list of leaders attending,” said Andrew Yeo, who heads the Asian Studies department at The Catholic University of America.
-“It’s a much different list of global leaders when compared with the attendees of Biden’s Summit for Democracy last December.”
+”There is a strong authoritarian tilt among the list of leaders attending,” said Andrew Yeo, a politics professor at The Catholic University of America and senior fellow at the Brookings Institution. ”It’s a much different list of global leaders when compared with the attendees of Biden’s Summit for Democracy last December.”

 The guest list for Friday includes Russia’s Vladimir Putin, whose tens of thousands of troops are poised for a possible invasion of Ukraine.
 Also here: the heads of a good chunk of the rest of the former Soviet Union and the unelected rulers of several energy-rich Gulf Arab states.
 That leaves plenty of room for diplomatic intrigue and backroom deal-making for those making the trip.